v0ss3n/jekyll/_posts/open_wetlab/2019-12-17-bioplastic gemstones (part 2).md

 ![]({{ site.baseurl }}/images/wetlab/molds.jpg)

 ## Recipe
-I made gelatine bioresin with alkanet dye.
+I colored the gelatine bioresin with alkanet dye.
 I used two tablespoons of dye to get a deep purple reminiscent of amethyst.

 - 48 gram gelatine
 - 8 gram glycerine